siddhant-99/ibm_crackcovid/README.md

   - Click Close.<br>
 The new API key is listed on the Credentials page under API keys.
 (Remember to restrict the API key before using it in production.)

+### Set up the Mask Detection model for safety score prediction

+`IBM_video_script-mod.ipynb` is the python script for deploying the trained face mask classifier.The Pytorch model(model360.pth) is stored in the models folder in our repository.
+The .ipynb notebook is made to run cell by cell-:

+- Import cloudant and other required python libraries
+- Add the service credentials and establish a connection to theIBM Cloudant service instance
+- Create a new database on cloudant
+- Get the latitude and longitude of the video camera location by using ***python-googlegeocoder*** library
+- Calculate the safety score using the inference function defined on the frame extracted from video
+- Inferering the model on entire video given by live CCTV camera in 10 minute interval and inference function is called on  frame extracted from the video
+- Finally, all the data is compiled in form of a JSON document and sent to ***IBM Cloudant*** database

 ### Send score data to IBM cloudant DB and retrieve from there for app